easegress-io/easegress/doc/faascontroller.md

 * The FaaSFunction spec including `name`, `image`, and other resource-related configurations.
 * The `image` is the HTTP microservice's image URL.
 When upgrading the FaaSfFunction's business logic. this field can be helpful.
 * The `resource` and `autoscaling` fields are similar to K8s or Knative's configuration.[2]
-* The `requestAdaprot` is for customizing the HTTP request content routed from FaaSController's HTTP traffic gate to Knative's `kourier` gateway.
+* The `requestAdaptor` is for customizing the HTTP request content routed from FaaSController's HTTP traffic gate to Knative's `kourier` gateway.

 ```yaml
 name:           "demo10"